 Left; The trek to Everest.
 Battling the potential of altitude sickness due to arriving late on the mountain, Richard and team make their way toward the summit - The Death Zone.
-"At the checkpoints were Russian soldiers with machine

-Isabelle Allen - Did guns" you have any funny, or even dangerous, experiences on Denali?
+you have any funny, or even dangerous, experiences on Denali?